Skip to Main Navigation

 Overview

-China’s high growth based on investment, low-cost manufacturing and exports has largely reached its limits and has led to economic, social, and environmental imbalances.
-Reducing these imbalances requires shifts in the structure of the economy from manufacturing to high value services, from investment to consumption, and from high to low carbon intensity.
+China’s strong growth has been based on investment and export-oriented manufacturing, an approach that has largely reached its limits, and has led to economic, social, and environmental imbalances.
+Reducing these imbalances will require a shift from manufacturing to high value services, from investment to consumption, and from high to low carbon intensity.

+Global environmental problems cannot be solved without China’s engagement.
 Given its size, China is central to many regional and global development issues.
-Although not the main source of historical cumulative emissions, China today accounts for 27 percent of annual global carbon dioxide and a third of the world’s greenhouse gas emissions – with per capita emissions now surpassing those of the European Union, although slightly below the OECD average and well below the level of the United States – and its air and water pollution affects other countries.
-Global environmental problems cannot be solved without China’s engagement.
+Although not the main source of historical cumulative emissions, China today accounts for nearly a third of annual global carbon dioxide and 30 percent of the world’s greenhouse gas emissions – with per capita emissions now surpassing those of the European Union, and on par with the Organisation for Economic Co-operation and Development average.
+Achieving China’s goals of peaking carbon emissions before 2030 and reaching carbon neutrality before 2060 is crucial for mitigating global climate change.
 China’s growing economy is also an important source of global demand.
 Its economic rebalancing will create new opportunities for manufacturing exporters, though it may reduce demand for commodities over the medium-term.

-Over the medium term, China’s economy continues to confront a structural slowdown.
+Over the medium term, China’s economy is expected to undergo a structural slowdown.
 Potential growth has been on a declining trend, reflecting adverse demographics, tepid productivity growth, and rising constraints to a debt-fueled, investment-driven growth model.
 Structural reforms are needed to reinvigorate the shift to more balanced high-quality growth.

 Additional Resources